 If you’re a builder, and just one sale will add $75,000 to your bottom line, then you should be looking at spending $20,000-$30,000 on a website.
 Minimum.
 Not just because of the immediate (and large) return on investment, but because that’s what your competitors are spending.

 What if you’re a bookkeeper?
 Then you’d look at the lifetime value of a single client.
-For example, if your average client pays you $500/month and is with you for three years, then you can justify spending up to $18,000 on a website.
+For example, if your average client pays you $500/month and is with you for three years, then you can justify spending up to $18,000 on a website (although, truthfully, it’s unlikely you’d need to spend that much).
 Lawyers and other providers who work on retainer should apply a similar calculation.

 What if you’re a not-for-profit?
 You’d need a website that clearly reflects your mission and values, gets a lot of traffic and gives excellent exposure to your major sponsors/supporters.
 What’s one of those major sponsors worth over the course of 2-3 years? $30,000?
 Then you should spend at least $10,000 on a new website.
 At least.